GitGudGang/dogeverse/README.md

 ### Databases for Developers - Exam
 The exam will be oral, externally censored, and graded according to the 7-grade scale: grading scale

 ### The exam will take a maximum of 30 minutes per student:
 ➢ Project presentation (PowerPoint presentation + demo): 10 min.
-The final project will be developed in groups, but it will be presented individually.
+The final project will be developed in groups, but it will be presented individually. <br />
-➢ Questions by the examiner and the censor: 15 min
+➢ Questions by the examiner and the censor: 15 min <br />
-➢ Grading: 5min
+➢ Grading: 5min <br />

 ### Each individual grade will be based on:
 ➢ Quality of the final project
 ➢ Project report